How to Use TinaCMS with Astro: Complete Guide

 npm create astro@latest) - A GitHub repository for your project (Tina commits directly to your repo)

-- A Tina Cloud account for the hosted editing experience (free tier available, paid from $29/mo)
+- A Tina Cloud account for the hosted editing experience (free tier available; pricing is published on the Tina pricing page rather than fixed here so it stays current)

 Installation